azabiong/vim-highlighter/README.md

 > ```
 >  :Hi/Find  -i  #[A-F0-9]{6}
 > ```
-> class types or variables that start with a capital letter A or S: &nbsp; Array, Set, String, Symbol
+> class types or variables that start with a capital letter A or S: &nbsp; Array, Set, String, Symbol...
 > ```
 >  :Hi/Find  \b[AS]\w+
 > ```